AdityaVN5/clp-src/README.md

 **clp** is a modern, lightweight rethink of the Windows clipboard manager.
 Built with **Rust** and **Tauri**, it uses a fraction of the memory of Electron apps while delivering a beautiful, native-feeling UI.

-It's designed to be the "missing piece" of Windows—fast, unobtrusive, and powerful.
+It's designed to be the "missing piece" of Windows.
+Fast, Unobtrusive, and Powerful.

 ## ✨ Features